Adelost/javascript-serialization-benchmark/README.md

 During encoding `avro-js` perfomed the fastest at 10 times faster than native JSON at most payload sizes, followed by `js-binary` and `protons` at 2 times faster. `protobufjs` and `bson` perfomed the slowest at about 3 times slower than native JSON.

-During decoding, `avro-js`, `protobufjs`, `js-binary` all performed equally well at about 5 times faster than native JSON at most payload sizes. `protons` performed the slowest at 20-30 times slower, followed by `bson` at 2-2.5 times slower
+During decoding, `avro-js`, `protobufjs`, `js-binary` all performed equally well at about 5 times faster than native JSON at most payload sizes. `protons` performed the slowest at 20-30 times slower, followed by `bson` at 1.5 times slower

-`protobufjs`, `js-binary` gave the best compression ratio of the encoded data at 0.32 compared to JSON, followed by `protobufjs`, `google-protobuf` and `protons` with a ratio of 0.42.
+`avro-js`, `js-binary` gave the best compression ratio of the encoded data at 0.32 compared to JSON, followed by `protobufjs`, `google-protobuf` and `protons` with a ratio of 0.42.

+`avro-js`, `js-binary` was able to handle the largest file sizes at both encoding and decoding, with an estimate of 372 MB (measured as JSON) given the default Node.js-heap size.
+In general the maximum file size coincided with the measured encoding/decoding-speed of each implementation.

+`bson`, `js-binary` all convert cleanly back to JavaScript without any detected renmnats from the encoding process. `avro-js`, `js-binary` contained minor remnants. `google-protobuf`, `protons` had additional remnants or ramifications.

 ## Introduction

-Data serialization is ubiquitous in most areas, such as when sending and receiving data over network, or writing/reading it from file.
-While JSON is the most common modus operandi (especially in JavaScript), using a binary serialization format provide advantages in compression size and sometimes also in performance.
+Data serialization is ubiquitous in most areas such as sending and receiving data over the network, or storing/reading data from the file system.
+While JSON is a common modus operandi (especially in JavaScript), using a binary serialization format provide advantages in compression size and sometimes also in performance.

-This article will mostly focus on the performance aspect and provide a brief overview of each implementation, but as always, there will be pros and cons of each implementation that could be overlooked depending on your usecase.

-From my experience Google's Protocol Buffers and Apache Avro (at least outside of JavaScript world) seems to be the most common binary formats.
+Two common formats are Protocol Buffers and Apache Avro.
 Avro is inherently a bit more compact than Protobuf, whereas Protobuf uses the additional data as field tags that could make it slightly more forgiving when changing the schema.
 For those interested an excellent in depth explanation has already been written by Martin Kleppmann: https://martin.kleppmann.com/2012/12/05/schema-evolution-in-avro-protocol-buffers-thrift.html

+In addition to this a number of more recent JavaScript oriented libraries will be included in the comparison.

+This article will mostly focus on the performance aspect and provide a brief overview of each implementation, but as always, there will be pros and cons of each implementation that could be overlooked depending on your usecase.

 ## Setup